Identify the ethical dilemmas that commonly arise in the clinical care of medically underserved patients and populations.

 APPROACHING ETHICAL ISSUES

 Ethical problems arise when it is difficult to act without compromising one ethical principle for another, or personal, professional, or societal moral standards are in conflict.
 There are three common types of ethical problems.
 One, sometimes termed ethical distress, occurs when the provider knows what the right course of action is but cannot act on it.
 This occurs frequently in the care of the underserved.
 For example, when lack of resources makes it difficult or impossible to pursue the right course of action, ethical distress is created.
 Ethical conflicts or dilemmas occur, on the other hand, when a course of action fulfills some moral goods but compromises others.
 Ethical conflicts may arise when there are competing compelling needs.
 A final common type of ethical quandary, referred to as a problem in locus of authority, arises not over how to approach a particular issue but in who has the moral authority to make a decision.
-This can be a ...
+This ...